lborophysics/DECTSim/docs/source/user_guide/gui.md

 It is possible to load a custom phantom, this must be a '.mat' file containing an object called `phantom`, using the objects within the DECTSim backend.
 In the future, you should be able to create this new phantom within the GUI.

+### Phantom Examples

+In the GUI, there are currently four phantom examples available, these are:
+    - Modified Shepp-Logan
+    - Example 2
+    - Example 3
+    - Example 4

+The Modified Shepp-Logan phantom is a modified version of the Shepp-Logan phantom, which is a standard phantom used in medical imaging.
+The Modified Shepp-Logan phantom has been modified to include real materials, such as bone, brain matter, air and alanine.
+It is also three dimensional, so there are no actual overlapping of the materials (unlike the Shepp-Logan phantom).

+Example two contains a cylinder of water with a radius of 15 cm and with a length of 30 cm.
+This cylinder has 4 different smaller cylinders inside it, each with a different material.
+The materials are, going from the top of the cylinder clockwise, bone, muscle, blood and fat.

+Example three contains a cylinder of water with a radius of 15 cm and with a length of 30 cm.
+This cylinder has 4 different smaller cylinders inside it, each with a different material.
+The materials are, going from the top of the cylinder clockwise, bone, muscle, titanium and fat.

+Example four contains a cylinder of water with a radius of 30 cm and with a length of 30 cm.
+This cylinder has 3 different smaller cylinders inside it, each with a different material, getting smaller and smaller like a russian doll.
+The materials are, going from the top of the cylinder to the centre, bone, fat, titanium.

 ## Detector
 The detector is the object that measures the x-rays after they have passed through the phantom.
 The detector is represented as a 1D or 2D array of pixels, each pixel measures the intensity of the x-rays that have passed through it.
 The detector also controls the sensor, which is the object that converts the intensity of the x-rays into a signal that can be used to create the sinogram.